 Ali MSc, BCBA - Site

-Director Zahira holds a Bachelor’s degree in Life Sciences, and a Master’s
+a Bachelor’s degree in Life Sciences, and a Master’s degree in

-degree in Neuroscience.
-She first started working as a therapist
+Neuroscience.
+She first started working as a therapist with

-with children with ASD in 1998, after which she joined Autism
+children with ASD/ASC in 1998, after which she joined Autism

 experience under the tutelage of Dr. Ron Leaf, Dr. John McEachin &

-Dr. Mitch Taubman in developing ABA programs for clients in
+Dr. Mitch Taubman in developing Applied Behaviour Analysis programs

-home/office-based, school & community settings.
-She has conducted
+for individuals in home/centre-based, school & community settings.

 She is a Board Certified Behaviour Analyst and is currently the site

-director of the UK office since December 2013.
+director of the UK centre since December 2013.

 Donna Benton Msc -